rust-lang/rfcs/text/0000-cargo-feature-migrations.md

 Mathematically, it that is a *homomorphism* between them.
 What sort of homomorphism?
-Because we are frequently mapping the empty feature set to something else, e.g. `[]` to `["std"]`, We also don't care whether joins are mapped to joins, per the "foo bar baz" example where `["foo-feature", "bar-feature"]` became `["foo-feature", "bar-feature", "baz-feature"]`.
+Because we are frequently mapping the empty feature set to something else, e.g. `[]` to `["std"]`, We also don't care whether meets are mapped to meets, per the "foo bar baz" example where `["foo-feature", "bar-feature"]` became `["foo-feature", "bar-feature", "baz-feature"]`.
-I think that means we just care about preserving the underling partial order (including unions, not the standalone feature dependency partial order we generated it the lattice from).
+I think that means we just care about preserving the underling partial order (i.e. merely forgetting the lattice structure and still including the generated meets, not going back to the standalone feature dependency partial order we generated the lattice from).
 The type of "matching rules" system that is proposed does do that by being monotonic.

 Note it is OK if the migration homomorphisms are not injective.